 PCR+ Ab –

 you have COVID-19, symptomatic or asymptomatic.
-You should take precautions (self-quarantine) to avoid transmission of virus to your loved ones.
+You should take precautions (self-isolation) to avoid transmission of virus to your loved ones.
 You absolutely may not have any contact with residents at a home, like Peconic Landing.

 you never had COVID-19.
 You are susceptible, and if you live or work in a high risk situation, such as Peconic Landing, you shouldn’t be there.
 But if that is impossible, you should take very stringent precautions.

 you are fully recovered from COVID-19.
-Generally, this group could be considered “immune” and
+Generally, this group could be considered “immune” and possibly

 - go back to work

 - might be well suited for caretaker and health provider roles